Skip to content

 Published on August 5, 2017 by Raveaboutfood

 My son and I went to Washington, DC a few years ago and one of our favorite stops was Zorba’s Cafe near Dupont Circle.
 They have amazing Greek food and we fell in love with their homemade baklava.
 It was such a treat!
 Crispy, gooey, sweet and nutty…just the best.
 I remember thinking how difficult it must be to make baklava with so many layers and such a rich, tasty filling.
-It doesn’t have to be time-consuming and hard to make…with this recipe it comes together easily.
+It doesn’t have to be time-consuming and hard to make.
+This recipes for Easy Baklava makes it quick and delicious!

 Easy Baklava